-Let’s have a quick look at one of the most basic skills if you want to work with wood or make just about anything – how to use a tape measure properly!
-I’m forever seeing people using this simple tool wrongly and in this video I want to address the most common mistake I see – the difference between taking inside and outside measurements.
+Learning how to use a tape measure properly is an essential life skill.
+I’m forever seeing people using this simple tool wrongly and in this article I want to address the most common mistake I see -- the difference between taking inside and outside measurements.

 You can watch the full video here: